 North Wales Bikepacking

-The NW300 has over 7,000 metres of clumbing in just under 300 km and follows much of the same route as the NW400, also ridden anticlockwise.
-The purpose of suggesting this shorter route is so that it can be completed within the bank holiday weekend for those who do not feel they can complete the 400km within the time limit and to make the ride more accessible - that being said, it is still a brutal route and should not be taken lightly.
+The NW300 has over 7,000 metres of climbing in just under 300 km and follows much of the same route as the NW400, also ridden anticlockwise.
+The purpose of suggesting this shorter route is so that it can be completed within the bank holiday weekend for those who do not feel they can complete the 400km within that time scale - that being said, it is still a brutal route and should not be taken lightly.

 The intent is to ride either route as fast as you are able while adhering to the set of rules listed below.
 You are expected to navigate the unmarked course entirely on your own.
 There are no waymarkers or checkpoints on the course, only a downloadable gpx file.
 Map navigation is not part of the challenge, so for efficiency and safety a GPS unit is recommended.